 - 2.4 The impact of Covid-19 will be long-lasting, so from a budget viewpoint, consideration will also need to be given to the impact on future years.
-Current projections indicate that, given neutral forecasts, the Council will face a £3 million budget gap in 2021/22.
-This poses a major challenge and it is unlikely that the whole of the gap can be filled in one year, which means further drawings on reserves to as savings are developed and implemented. - 2.5 The position is further complicated by the lack of clarity about future funding of local government.
-A new funding settlement had been promised following the end of the four year settlement that came to an end in 2019/20.
-This was postponed for one year, owing to Brexit, and will now be postponed for a further year because the Chancellor of the Exchequer plans only to announce plans for the one year in his Autumn Spending Review. - 2.6 The uncertainty about funding future funding arrangements makes long term planning very difficult.
+Initial projections indicated that, under a neutral scenario, the Council would face a £3 million budget gap in 2021/22.
+This budget gap has now reduced, thanks largely to the government announcing more support for local authorities in the Chancellor's Spending Review and in the provisional Local Government Finance Settlement for 2021/22.
+There nevertheless remains a substantial budget gap.
+Savings proposals going to Service Committees in January 2021 will reduce the gap, if adopted by Council.
+But there will remain a residual budget gap which will have to be covered by drawings on other revenue resources, pending further savings being delivered over the following two years (2022/23 and 2023/24). - 2.5 The position is further complicated by the lack of clarity about future funding of local government.
+A new funding settlement had been promised following the end of the four-year settlement that came to an end in 2019/20.
+This was postponed for one year, owing to Brexit, and has now been postponed for a further year because the Chancellor of the Exchequer announced plans for only one year in his Autumn Spending Review. - 2.6 The uncertainty about funding future funding arrangements makes long term planning very difficult.
 Whilst the Council seeks at all times to build financial resilience and minimise risk, many of the key financial variables, including the permitted level of Council Tax increase and our share of business rates, are set by central government.
 If the government is unable to provide any certainty about its future plans, the Council is prevented from planning with confidence and risks losing opportunities to invest in public services.